wordsmith747/WeatherForecast/README.md

 - A functionality that enables the user to retrieve the weather parameter table based on city selected from the API response array.
 - A smooth scrolling feature with jQuery/JavaScript for improved UX.
 - Bootstrap enhanced layout.
+- Connecting the city look up feature with the chart feature.